 Different parameters contributing to workloads in a premium capacity are AI workload, datasets, max intermediate row set count, max offline dataset size, max result row set count, query memory limit, query timeout, automatic page refresh (in preview), data flows, container size, and paginated reports.

 Power BI Embedded

-When will I choose Power BI Pro for deployment?
+When should I choose Power BI Pro for deployment?

 For small and large deployments, Power BI Pro works great to deliver full Power BI capabilities to all users.
 Employees across roles and departments can engage in ad-hoc analysis, dashboard sharing and report publishing, collaboration, and other related activities.

-Even though you have Power BI Premium, you will need Power BI Pro to publish reports, share dashboards, collaborate with colleagues in workspaces and engage in other related activities.
+Even though you have Power BI Premium, you will need Power BI Pro to publish reports, share dashboards, collaborate with colleagues in workspaces, and engage in other related activities.
 To use a Power BI Premium capacity, you need to assign a workspace to a capacity.
-Following use cases will help you to understand the scenarios in which you can go for Power BI Pro/Premium or both.
+The following use cases will help you to understand the scenarios in which you can go for Power BI Pro/Premium or both.

 Do you need self-service BI?

-Self-service BI is not just a trend anymore, it has become a necessity for efficient sharing of information within an organization.
+Self-service BI isn’t just a trend anymore – it’s become a necessity for efficient information sharing within an organization.
 Various professionals can collaborate, publish, share, and perform ad-hoc analysis easily with advanced self-service BI tools.

 Can Power BI support big data analytics and on-premises, as well as cloud reporting?